crossplane/crossplane/design/one-pager-stacks-security-isolation.md

 | crossplane-env-edit | Edit: ClusterStacks, CustomResource types installed by Cluster Scoped Stacks |
 | crossplane-env-view | View: CustomResource types installed by Cluster Scoped Stacks, Not permitted: secrets |

-We will provide a convenience group - `crossplane:master` - that binds to `crossplane-admin` with a ClusterRoleBinding.
+We will provide a convenience group - `crossplane:masters` - that binds to `crossplane-admin` with a ClusterRoleBinding.
 This mirrors Kubernetes functionality for cluster-admin and system:master.
 At install time you will then be able to impersonate a group that is bound to crossplane-admin.

 Example running a command as crossplane-admin
 ```
-kubectl {any crossplane-admin operation} --as-group=crossplane:master
+kubectl {any crossplane-admin operation} --as-group=crossplane:masters
 ```

 For discoverability of the roles for the environment we will add the following labels: